Required

 Individuals found guilty of a third offense related to alcohol or drug-impaired driving within the same decade can also expect five years of probationary supervision and license revocation of up to 18 months.

-Those whose third drunk driving conviction comes within five years of the prior two can anticipate sentences that include the consequences outlined above in addition to a mandatory 10-day stay in jail and ignition interlock installation requirements.
+Those in New York City whose third drunk driving conviction comes within five years of the prior two can anticipate sentences that include the consequences outlined above in addition to a mandatory 10-day stay in jail and ignition interlock installation requirements.
 It must be noted that when calculating prior offenses for possible elevation to a felony charge, previous DWAI convictions will count toward the total.

 Administrative Hurdles Following Impaired Driving Convictions